 Is R-22 Still Available In New Jersey?

 R-22 refrigerant is still available and in use but it is gradually being phased out.
-Note that models that still use R-22 will not be banned but with the regulation in place, expect R-22 refrigerant price to rise.
+Note that models that still use R-22 will not be banned but with the regulation in place.
+However, expect R-22 refrigerant price to rise.
 Hence, having your air conditioning system recharged with R-22 may set you back by as much as $2000.
 Larger AC systems may also cost more to recharge since they will require more refrigerant.
 For cost-conscious homeowners, maintaining an older AC unit that steadily declines in energy efficiency is just not practical.
-Upgrading the central air conditioning unit may be a better option.
+Upgrading the central air conditioning unit is a better option.

 If you need help determining if your system needs an upgrade, call PFO Heating & Air Conditioning today.
 We offer a free assessment and provide an accurate cost analysis for your convenience.